If you need a brief summary and photograph

 Mary-Anne chaired the Australian Research Council's Excellence in Research for Australia Committee that undertook a national evaluation of research in Mathematics, Information and Computing Sciences in 2012.
 She is a non-executive director of the US-based Scientific Foundation KR Inc, was Conference Chair of the International Conference on Social Robotics in 2014, and serves on the Editorial Board for AAAI/MIT Press, the Information Systems Journal, Artificial Intelligence Journal, International Journal of Social Robotics and the ACM Eugene L. Lawler Award Committee for Humanitarian Contributions within Computer Science and Informatics.

 Mary-Anne has a passion for innovation in science, technology, engineering and law.
 She established and continues to lead Australia's leading Social Robotics research group, which includes Steve Wozniak, Peter Gardenfors and Henri Prade.
 The research objective of this group is to bring science fiction to reality through the design of intelligent autonomous technologies that can learn and adapt as they interact and work with people.

 - #16 on 365 Women in STEM 2017

 - Distinguished Professor, University of Technology Sydney 2017

-- PhD Supervisor Award, Faculty of Engineering and Information Technology, 2016
+- PhD Supervisor Award, Faculty of Engineering and Information Technology, 2015 and 2016

 - Meet 6 impressive Aussie women scientists, International Day of Women and Girls in Science.
 Compiled by SBS, 2016